santule/pLMEvo/README.md

 # Do protein language model learn phylogenetic relationships?

-Bioarchive paper link:

-To run the investigations presented :
+To run the investigations presented in the paper :

 1. Prepare data for analysis (create LG tree, remove gaps, and shuffles the amino acids in sequences)
 ```